metatensor/Workshop-spring-2025/finetuning/01.full-finetuning/README.md

    mtt train options.yaml -o pet-mad-Li3PS4-full-finetuning.pt
    ```

 3. Run `bash finetune.sh`.
 This will train the model after loading the PET-MAD checkpoint.
 The training process will take several minutes.
-Please have a look at `options.yaml` to see how the finetuning is defined.
 4. Run `bash eval.sh`.
 This file is already prepared for you.
 It will export the PET-MAD model from the checkpoint and evaluate it on two datasets: Li3PS4 and MAD.

 ### Post-Execution